operas-eu/metrics_portal/docs/metrics-docs/widget.en-GB.md

 ⚒️ The minified version of the script above is recommended to improve performance, but you can also use or modify the [unminified version](https://gitlab.com/ubiquitypress/metrics-widget/-/blob/master/dist/index.html#L205-232).

-ℹ️ In the example above, you will automatically receive the latest changes to the widget in the `v1` release.
+🛈 In the example above, you will automatically receive the latest changes to the widget in the `v1` release.
 If you wish to change or understand this behaviour, see [Versioning](#versioning).

 Once you’ve added the `<script>` tag, you should see the following message in your browser console: